pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

   Note that, for the Airbus, if the MCDU is set on "F-PLN" the display will not update.
 Select any other MCDU button and the views will update.

-  Note also that G1000 MFD can be made to view each leg of the flight plan, but does not appear to respond to these Get/SetDisplay functions.
+  Note also that G1000 MFD can be made to view each leg of the flight plan by manually moving the on-screen cursor, but does not respond to these Get/SetDisplay functions.

   `Official SDK <https://developer.x-plane.com/sdk/XPLMNavigation/#XPLMSetDisplayedFMSFlightPlanEntry>`__ :index:`XPLMSetDisplayedFMSFlightPlanEntry`